Unions oppose plan to move NBA, NHL teams to northern Virginia, another blow to Youngkin-backed deal

 “If they’re against it, then the arena deal is probably going to have a very difficult time,” he told the newspaper.
 “If it dies, it dies.”

 The AFL-CIO says it tried to reach a deal with JBG Smith, the real estate developer on the Potomac Yard parcel in Alexandria where the arena would be built, and financial advisor J.P.
-Morgan to enter into a project labor agreement that would ensure organized labor is used to build the facility.
-It also sought a labor peace agreement to help ensure that workers at a proposed hotel that is part of the project would be able to unionize.
+Morgan to enter into a project labor agreement that would ensure organized labor is used to build the facility and include job protections.
+The group also sought a labor peace agreement to help ensure that workers at a proposed hotel that is part of the project would be able to unionize.

 “To date, there’s been no interest at all on the part of this developer to consider signing agreements that would protect the rights of workers,” Virginia Diamond, president of the Northern Virginia AFL-CIO, said in an interview.